Don’t Reinvent the Wheel: Easy Steps to Validate Your App

 7 min read

-Written by Katie Iannace, Nov 28, 2022
+Written by Katie Iannace, May 5, 2025

-The first and maybe the most important step to validating an app idea is to make sure it solves a real problem.
+The first, and maybe the most important, step to validating an app idea is to make sure it solves a real problem.
 Even the most creative app ideas won’t go very far if they don’t create value for a specific group of people.
 Ideally, your app idea should be a combination of inventive and useful.
 You might even consider writing out a problem statement to crystallize the pain you’re trying to address.
 A good problem statement should answer:

 Even if your app would solve a significant problem for a group of target users, your idea probably won’t be successful if there aren’t enough people in that group.
 How many people should you be looking for?
-The answer will vary depending on the nature of your app and your marketing strategy.
+The answer will vary depending on your app and marketing strategy.
 If you’re planning to charge a monthly fee of $50 to access the app, you won’t need as many prospects as you would if you were to release a $0.99 app.

 Learn more: 6 Strategies to Monetize Your App

 The sooner you can engage with the community you’re trying to reach, the better you’ll be able to validate your app concept.
 For example, if your target audience is healthcare professionals, see if you can attend a medical conference or event for folks in that field.
 Talk about your app idea and solicit feedback.
 Who knows, you may discover something you hadn’t considered before—like a challenge or nuance your app will need to overcome.
 It’s always better to learn your assumptions were wrong on the front end than after pouring time and money into your app.
-Best case scenario, the community affirms your assumption that your app would address an important need.
+In the best-case scenario, the community affirms your assumption that your app would address an important need.
 Rather than just listening to your audience like you did in Step 3, engaging with them will also help you generate a buzz about your app and what you’re trying to accomplish.

-Now that you have much more information about your audience, it’s time to map out your customer’s journey.
+Now that you have more information about your audience, it’s time to map your customer’s journey.
 This is when you’ll need to start zooming in and considering how your customers will interact with your app.
 You should be asking yourself questions like:

 There are plenty of free templates online to create your own customer journey map, but an old-fashioned pencil and piece of paper will work just as well.
 What’s important is that you understand and can articulate the user’s interaction with your app.